-Students selected to participate in an exchange program will enroll in classes at the foreign law school according to procedures established by the foreign law school.
-In addition, students must enroll in the Law School course Law XXX Study Abroad - University of Copenhagen.
-Only the Law School course will appear on the student's transcript.
-Students will be awarded credit only for classes approved in advance by the Law School Director of Study Abroad and for which the student earns at least the equivalent of a grade of C. All credits awarded will receive a grade of Satisfactory unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned O credits for the course with a grade of Unsatisfactory.
-Students will be awarded credit for classes taken in exchange programs depending on the number of hours of classroom instruction required by the foreign school.
+Students must receive prior approval for their exchange courses from the Law School Director of Study Abroad Programs.
+All credits awarded will receive a grade of Satisfactory, unless the student fails to achieve a grade of C in any class, in which case the student's transcript will show that the student earned O credits for the course with a grade of Unsatisfactory.
+Students will be awarded credit hours for classes taken in exchange programs depending on the number of hours of classroom instruction for each class.

 The University of Copenhagen offers a wide selection of law courses treating international and European Union law that are taught in the English language.
 Additional law courses are taught in Danish.
 Marquette Law School students participating in an exchange at the University of Comillas may choose to take all English language courses or to take a mix of English and Danish language courses.
 It is recommended that law students participating in the exchange register solely for English language law courses unless they speak Danish fluently.

 English is widely spoken in Copenhagen, and it is not necessary to be proficient in the Danish language in order to live and study in Copenhagen.
 The University of Copenhagen offers courses in the Danish language to interested exchange students while they are enrolled in law classes.
 Law School credit is NOT awarded for the Danish language instruction course.

 Interested students should contact Professor Ed Fallone (email@example.com) well in advance of the application deadline.
 The application deadline is October 1 for the spring academic semester and March 1 for the fall academic semester.